Butorides striata (Linnaeus)

-BREEDING RANGE: Striata is the South American form.
+Breeding range: Striata is the South American form.
 It breeds in east Panama, Colombia, Venezuela, Trinidad, Guyanas, Ecuador, Peru, Bolivia, Brazil, Paraguay, Uruguay, Argentina (to Buenos Aires, La Pampa).
 Sundevalli breeds in the Galapagos Islands.

-Atricapilla breeds in Mauritania, Senegal, Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Mali, Burkina Faso, Ghana, Niger, Nigeria, Chad, Cameroon, Gabon, Principe and São Tomé; also in Sudan, Ethiopia, Somalia, Kenya, Tanzania, Uganda, Rwanda, DR Congo, Angola, Botswana, South Africa, Zimbabwe, Zambia, Malawi, and Mozambique (van Nierkerk 1992, Turner pers. com.).
+Atricapilla breeds in Mauritania, Senegal, Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Mali, Burkina Faso, Ghana, Niger, Nigeria, Chad, Cameroon, Gabon, Principe and São Tomé; also in Sudan, Ethiopia, Somalia, Kenya, Tanzania, Uganda, Rwanda, DR Congo, Angola, Botswana, South Africa, Zimbabwe, Zambia, Malawi, and Mozambique (van Nierkerk 1992, Turner pers. comm.).
 It is probably this subspecies that is reported to breed in Aswan, Egypt, as opposed to the Red Sea form, brevipes (Dijkestra 1997).

 Brevipes breeds on the Red Sea coasts of Egypt, Sudan, Eritrea, Djibouti, Somalia, Yeman and Saudi Arabia (Baccetti 1983, Stagg 1984, Goodman and Storer 1987, Hoath et al. 1997, Porter and Saghier 1998).